microcks/microcks.io/content/documentation/guides/automation/cli.md

 Microcks CLI also provide the `import` command that allows you to push artifacts into Microcks repository.
 This command requires that you have a *Service Account* with more privileges than the default one though.
 You may follow-up this guide with learning more about [Service Accounts](/documentation/explanations/service-account).

-The CLI provides the halpul commands `version` and `help` to get basic informations on it.
+The CLI provides the helpful commands `version` and `help` to get basic informations on it.
 Check the `microcks-cli` [README](https://github.com/microcks/microcks-cli/blob/master/README.md) for full instructions on available commands depending your version.